beet-software/dorm/docs/docs/model-anatomy/fields.md

 the annotation.

 Derived fields appear in the generated metadata as queryable fields.
-Their values are assembled from other model fields and persisted with the model.
+Their values are produced by the static callback declared with `@DerivedField` and persisted with the model.
 See [Annotations > DerivedField](../annotations/derived-field.md) for their
 declaration and [Using filters](../build-the-store/using-filters.md) for a query example.